FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m
 4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4-ip4scale2m
-##### dot1q-ip4base
-1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND dot1q-ip4base
-2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND dot1q-ip4base
-4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND dot1q-ip4base
 ##### ethip4-ip4base-iacldstbase
 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4-ip4base-iacldstbase
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4-ip4base-iacldstbase